wuemily2/csc290-tut104-mines2019/README.md

 ## Authors and Contributions
 #### Kavin Adithiya
 > I worked on setting up the repository, adding the `.gitignore` file*, making the assets and the GUI element of the game.
 I set up the repository with required classes and added the `requirements.txt` file. `The requirements.txt` file is used by the IDE to install the dependencies of the project.
-I was responsible for implementing the GUI of the game, with the additon of other features.
+I was responsible for implementing the GUI of the game, along with other additional features.
 I created the `TileView.py` class which helps the `MinesweeperGUI.py`handle updating each tile of the board.
-I setup the pygame module for the GUI and implemented the entirety of the GUI in the current version.
-I was also incharge of adding the deatails about entending out game in the readme file.
+I setup the pygame module for the GUI and implemented the entirety of the GUI seen in the current version.
+I was also incharge of adding the [Extending Minesweeper 2.0](#extending-minesweeper-20) part of the readme file.
 >*The git ignore file was generated online using the website gitignore.io.

 #### Sohrab Amin